 Can I contribute to CABLE?

 The CABLE team welcomes approaches from any writer, photographer, social media, web, or business expert who thinks they can enhance our work.
 If you think you can add something to CABLE, please contact us.

 We’re very happy to receive pitches from writers who can make a quality contribution to our output.
 The best guide to the kind of content we publish is to look at what we have published previously.
 Please take time to look through our website.
 Pitches to our editorial team should be sent through our Contact Us form.

 Do I have to pay to read CABLE?

-CABLE was created to encourage greater analysis of international affairs in Scotland.
+CABLE was created to encourage greater analysis and discussion of international affairs in Scotland.
 We want as many people as possible to engage with our work.
 We therefore maintain open access to our website.
-It is not compulsory to pay to read CABLE.
+It is thus not compulsory to pay to read CABLE.
 However, we ask everyone who reads our work to support us if they possibly can.
 CABLE relies upon reader donations.

 Why should I support CABLE?

 Producing CABLE is a full-time endeavour.
 It is time-consuming.
 It is costly.
 With no financial backers behind us, CABLE needs all the support that our 15,000+ readers can offer.
 We cannot sustain our work whilst our core staff remain unpaid.
 We must support journalism by commissioning appropriately: we cannot expect journalists to write for CABLE for free - it’s important to us that talented people are paid when they exercise their talents on our behalf.
-We also have a wide array of expenses to meet, ranging from administration and website support, to travel costs and equipment.
-CABLE is Scotland’s only dedicated international affairs magazine.
-If you value what we do, please support us by donating.
+We also have a wide array of expenses to meet, ranging from administration and website support, to travel costs, equipment, and our CABLE Dialogues events.